Fullaxx/RapidLinux/README.md

 ## RapidLinux
-RapidLinux is "build your own LiveOS" project that has been heavily influenced by the [Slax](http://www.slax.org/) project.
+RapidLinux is "build your own LiveOS" framework that has been heavily influenced by the [Slax](http://www.slax.org/) project.
 The goal of RapidLinux is to provide a complete operating system that boots up the *exact* same way every time, no exceptions. \
 RapidLinux integrates a Slackware base with an AUFS root filesystem. \
-Modules can be added/removed on demand with activate/deactivate.
+Modules can be added/removed on demand with the activate/deactivate scripts.

 ## Pre-Built ISO
 The easiest way to get started is to download and run on the pre-built ISO files. \